Current and recent appeals

 What will the Local Planning Authority do?

-Please note that in the case of a householder application, in the event of an appeal that proceeds by way of the expedited procedure, any representations made about the application will be passed to the Secretary of State and there will be no opportunity to make further representations.
+Please note that in the case of a householder application any representations made by the applicant will be passed to the Secretary of State.

-The decision on the appeal is final, subject only to challenge in the High Court on a point of law.
+The decision on the appeal is final.
+This can only be challenged in the High Court on a point of law.

 Where can I find more information on making an appeal?

 Brief details on the right to appeal are sent with the decision notice or enforcement notice.
-Detailed information in respect of planning appeals can be found on the Planning Inspectorate website.
-As an alternative, the Planning Inspectorate Customer Support Unit and Customer Support Line Service provides a single point of contact to access all Planning Inspectorate services.
+Detailed information on planning appeals can be found on the Planning Inspectorate website.

 For more information about making an appeal or the functions of the Planning Inspectorate please visit the Planning Inspectorate website [external link].